-Deep space navigation enables missions to precisely target distant solar system bodies, as well as particular sites on those bodies.
-This navigation not only takes place in real time for control and operation of the spacecraft, but also in many cases includes later higher-fidelity reconstruction of the trajectory for subsequent trajectory corrections, as well as scientific and operational purposes.
+Deep space navigation enables missions to precisely target distant solar system bodies and particular sites of interest on them.
+Navigation takes place in real time for spacecraft operation and control.
+It can also be used for creating higher-fidelity reconstructions of a craft’s trajectory for future course corrections, and for scientific and operational purposes.

 Selected Research Efforts